 I grew up in San Juan Capistrano, a town by the beach in Southern California, and was fortunate to be raised by two loving parents, alongside two sisters.

-I attended university at UC Berkeley as a Physics/Math/Astronmy student.
-I worked at a local engineering firm while in university and for the Physics department shortly after graduation.
-I joined the Computer Science department at the University of Chicago as a PhD student from 2008-2013 where I was advised by Todd Dupont and Ridg Scott.
+I attended university at UC Berkeley as a Physics/Math/Astronomy student.
+After working for a bit I then joined the Computer Science department at the University of Chicago as a PhD student from 2008-2013 where I was advised by Todd Dupont and Ridg Scott.

-I moderate my work life with physical activity, primarily cycling and rock climbing, and with slow hobbies, primarily amateur wood working and fiction.
+I moderate my work life with physical activity, primarily cycling, and rock climbing, and with slow hobbies, primarily amateur wood working and being on the water.